This library is marked in Alpha stage but is already used in production.

 Command to call promise block and map the results |

 This library is using boxing / casting a lot in order to allow us to store different types in a common list.
-I tried to use interface for FieldConfig
+I tried to use interface for FieldConfig in order to have something like:

 type FieldConfig<'State, 'Msg> =